Srikanth-Lingappa/protein-design-subway-map/README.md

 If you use the Protein Design Subway Map in research, teaching, presentations, software development, or other work, please cite the project.

-GitHub provides citation information through the `CITATION.cff` file.
 A DOI will be added following the first archived release on Zenodo.